Who we are

 Where the Palmiet River Valley Conservancy Operates

-The Palmiet River kzn Valley covers the Palmiet River Valley and on to the Indian Ocean, as suggested in the formation of the Vusi Conservancy in 1995.
+The Palmiet Riverkzn Valley Conservancy covers the Palmiet River Valley rainfall footprint; and on to the Ungeni River to the Indian Ocean, as suggested in the formation of the Vusi Conservancy in 1995.

 Individuals from throughout the Palmiet River Valley are encouraged to become committed and actively involved undertaking corrective measures in their home, work and surrounding areas themselves, and encourage everyone else to do the same.